15 Underrated Places in South Korea To Visit in 2022

 The Independence Hall of Korea

 This place shouldn’t miss from this list of the most underrated places in South Korea.
 The Independence Hall of Korea in Cheonan is a must-visit destination to get a deeper understanding of Korean history and culture.
-It makes for a perfect day trip from Seoul and other parts of Korea due to its central location and close connection by intercity bus or KTX.
+It makes for a perfect day trip from

 This is a reservoir that was created during the Three Kingdoms Era.
 Today, it has a glass floor with breathtaking views of the waterfall gushing below.
 It’s especially beautiful in the fall with the surrounding foliage.